sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 ![Precise jump to definition and find refs](https://storage.googleapis.com/sourcegraph-assets/predcise-j2d-find-refs.gif)

-Code navigation is a core pillar of how Sourcegraph helps you understand the parts of the universe of code that are most relevant and important to you.
-It also presents a difficult technical challenge, especially when you want to provide code navigation *outside the IDE* in a variety of other applications where developers are trying to understand code: a web-based code search engine like [Sourcegraph.com](https://sourcegraph.com/search), [private instances of Sourcegraph](https://docs.sourcegraph.com/#quickstart-guide), and in code hosts like GitHub, GitLab, Bitbucket, and Phabricator via the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension).
+Code navigation is the core of how Sourcegraph helps you understand the parts of the universe of code that are most relevant and important to you.
+Code navigation also presents a difficult technical challenge, especially when you want to provide code navigation *outside the IDE* in a variety of other applications where developers are trying to understand code: a web-based code search engine like [Sourcegraph.com](https://sourcegraph.com/search), [private instances of Sourcegraph](https://docs.sourcegraph.com/#quickstart-guide), and in code hosts like GitHub, GitLab, Bitbucket, and Phabricator through the [Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension).

-In order to provide compiler-accurate code navigation, IDEs work a lot of magic behind the scenes that involves static analysis, incremental compilation, build execution, and lots and lots of caching, much of which assumes read, write, and exec permissions on your local filesystem.
+In order to provide compiler-accurate code navigation, IDEs work a lot of magic behind the scenes which involves static analysis, incremental compilation, build execution, and lots and lots of caching, much of which assumes read, write, and exec permissions on your local filesystem.
 So how does Sourcegraph provide precise code navigation to any user within milliseconds without this access?
 The answer is the Language Server Index Format, or LSIF ("elsif").
 This post will share our technical journey with LSIF, including why we chose to adopt this as the foundation for our precise code navigation, the challenges we faced scaling an LSIF-based backend, and where we see things going from here.

 ## Motivations

-The journey to LSIF began all the way back in 2013 with the first version of Sourcegraph.
+The journey to LSIF began in 2013 with the first version of Sourcegraph.
 Precise code navigation was a first-order concern, even in that early version of the application.
-At the time, code navigation was a feature that was available only in editors—and only in certain languages for each editor, depending on whether there was a plugin that added support for a specific language to a specific editor.
+At the time, code navigation was a feature that was available only in editors — and only in certain languages for each editor, depending on whether there was a plugin that added support for a specific language to a specific editor.

 To enable code navigation in web-based interfaces (and with an eye toward enabling it across all languages in all editors), Sourcegraph created [srclib](https://srclib.org), the first open-source cross-language code analysis toolchain and indexing format.
-At the time, projects like the Language Server Protocol and Kythe were still years away from being released.
+Projects like the Language Server Protocol and Kythe were still years away from being released.

 [srclib](https://srclib.org) worked quite well in those early versions of Sourcegraph.
 However, adding a srclib indexer for every language turned out to be quite an undertaking.
 There were many other product features that demanded time and attention, and so support for new languages was slow to develop.
 In the meantime, the Language Server Protocol emerged as a new open protocol for providing code navigation across many editors.
 LSP piggybacked on the growing traction of VS Code and many implementations of LSP emerged for most major languages.
 In this growing ecosystem, we at Sourcegraph saw an opportunity to take advantage of and also give back to an emerging open-source community that was dedicated to making code intelligence ubiquitous for every language.